About the City of Greeley Museums

 Today, the purpose of the City of Greeley Museums remains essentially the same: to collect, preserve, interpret and share the history of northeastern Colorado.

-Just over one hundred years after the Meeker home was built, citizens of Weld County began work to acquire local historic structures to create an open air museum.
-Its original focus was to tell the tales of the determination and bravery displayed by this region’s early pioneers.
-Structures were collected and exhibits of collections installed in them to tell our unique heritage.
+Just over one hundred years after the Meeker home was built, citizens of Weld County began work to acquire local historical structures to create an open air museum.
+Its original focus was to tell the tales of the determination and bravery displayed by this region’s early settlers.
+Structures were collected and exhibits of collections installed within them to tell our unique heritage.
 Celebrating Colorado’s centennial and the nation’s bicentennial, the collection was named Centennial Village, and located next to Island Grove Park Regional Park.
-Centennial Village held its grand opening July 4, 1976.
+Centennial Village Museum held its grand opening July 4, 1976.

 By the end of the 1990s, Greeley’s collections of historic artifacts, images and documents had grown so excessive that proper storage and history was impossible to appropriately manage.
 A number of options were debated; funding requests were made and the 2-A Bond project was accepted by Greeley voters in 2002, permitting the acquisition of a downtown facility for exhibits and artifact collections care.
 The result was the Greeley History Museum, installed in the 1929 Greeley Tribune Building at 714 8th St., and opened to the public in July 2005.